 The Council is developing a number of schemes to create safer and more welcoming neighbourhoods.
 A key part of our Transport Strategy is to reduce air pollution and create environments that make it easier to walk and cycle.

-We are consulting on improvements to the Wick Road area between Kenworthy Road and Morning Lane, including:
+In summer 2017, we consulted on improvements to the Wick Road area between Kenworthy Road and Morning Lane, including

 - reverting Wick Road to two-way traffic